Nurse Salaries / CNS Salary

 Receive a free salary estimate in minutes.
 Then get matched with nursing jobs to pay it.

 Average Clinical Nurse Specialists Salary Compared to Similar Healthcare Professions

-CNSs are a type of Advanced Practice Registered Nurse (APRN) who have practiced as an RN.
-For example, APRNs also include nurse practitioners, nurse anesthetists, and nurse-midwives.
+CNSs are a type of Advanced Practice Registered Nurse (APRN).
+APRNs also include nurse practitioners, nurse anesthetists, and nurse-midwives.
 These positions share a lot of similarities in educational background.
-However, all of these positions vary in their practice.
-In conclusion, the specialization an RN chooses to pursue can help develop specific skills and knowledge.
+However, all of these positions vary in their practice and in earnings.

 |Clinical Nurse Specialists||$110,760|